Courses and Requirements

 Introduction to the study of the methods and techniques of oil painting, with emphasis on still-life, figures and landscape.
 Not open to seniors.
 Maximum enrollment, 16.
 Salzillo.

-Exploration of traditional and non-traditional uses for video.
-Emphasis on developing ideas and conveying meaning through video work.
-Fundamentals of camera and editing for videography.
-Introduction to theory and history of experimental video.
+Introduction to fundamentals of craft and study of experimental video.
+Emphasis on developing ideas and conveying meaning through video art, working outside commercial traditions.
 Not open to seniors.
 Maximum enrollment, 12.
-Gant (fall); Stephens (spring).
+Gant.

 Introduction to Printmaking.